TyKang0514/WorkNotes/loanDefault/report/report.md

 [Data Source (From Kaggle)](https://www.kaggle.com/datasets/gauravduttakiit/loan-defaulter/code?datasetId=807638&sortBy=voteCou)

 ## PROJECT OVERVIEW
-The project explores various types of information extracted from loan application forms and identifies groups of features associated with a higher risk of default.
+The project explores various types of information extracted from loan application forms and **identifies groups of features associated with a higher risk of default.**

-**OBJECTIVE** <br>
-Identify the factors than affect Loan Deafult <br>

-**METHODS** <br>
-Python Libraries: Pandas, Numpy, Seaborn, MatPlotLib
+ - **Used Python Libraries**: Pandas, Numpy, Seaborn, MatPlotLib

-**FINDINGS**
+## FINDINGS

 **1. Specific groups with higher or lower default rates than average**
  - The lower default rate groups